awslabs/aws-systems-manager/CONTRIBUTING.md

 ## Making the pull request
 Pull requests should be opened against the `master` branch.
 We recommend that you provide a readme or description with any script or executable you contribute so that it’s easy to understand and get started.

+## Licensing
+All content must be clearly licensed to [MIT no attribution](https://github.com/awslabs/amazon-ssm/blob/master/LICENSE).
+Please